evensolberg/tfdoc/README.md

 This project aims at generating Terraform module documentation.

-tfdoc will parse all the `.tf` files within a module's directory and generate markdown code to `stdout`.
-This can easily be piped to a file: `tfdoc > result.md`
+`tfdoc` will parse all the `.tf` files within a module's directory and generate markdown code blocks for each resource, data, variable and output block.
+It will also include any comments that are placed directly above the block.

+> **_NOTE: If no output options are specified, the application will still process the files, but will not produce any output._**

 ## Installation